jereej/ConnectiCar/README.md

 # ConnectiCar

-## Summary
 ConnectiCar is a project that involves creating an Onboarding Unit (OBU) that enables real-time vehicle tracking and monitoring through the cloud.
 The OBU uses 4G/5G/Wi-Fi networks to send data such as vehicle speed and location to the cloud.
 Reading CAN bus data from the vechile can also be implemented.

 ## Required hardware
 The OBU consists of a Raspberry Pi model 4B and a [Waveshare RM520N-GL 5G HAT](https://www.waveshare.com/rm520n-gl-5g-hat-with-case.htm?sku=24487).
 In our implementation, the OBU contains a SIM card and is developed on the premise of having a SIM card to work with.
-The implementation can be also done without one, but it requires changes to the scripts in the `RaspberryPiScripts` directory.
+The implementation can be also done without one, but it requires changes to the scripts in the `RaspberryPiScripts` directory *(NOTE: development without a SIM card has not been tested)*.

 ## Contributors
 - Jere Jacklin